mathdio/agrix-phase-a/README.md

 A farms manager and monitorer API, developed as a [Trybe](https://www.betrybe.com) Project.

 ## 💻 About this project
+This is a API built in Java with which the user can monitor and manager a system of farms and theirs crops.

 ## 🛠️ Built with